 - 4 Tips and tricks for doing handstands.

-The tutorials ahead are from our premium course Nerd Fitness: Handstands, which I would encourage you to check out if you like what you see.
-It includes even MORE instruction, a skill-tree leveling system, plus exact directions on what to do, for how long, and when to advance.
+The tutorials ahead are from our premium course Nerd Fitness: Handstands, which you gain access to under a Nerd Fitness Prime membership.
+I would encourage you to check out if you like what you see here.

 Alright, brace yourself to get flipped-turned upside down.